How to ensure that you’re picking the correct charity so the funds you raise go to the cause you intended

-If the nonprofit you’d like to raise money for has sent you a link to their Mightycause page, you can simply click “Start a Fundraiser” on their page to create a fundraiser linked to their nonprofit.
+If the nonprofit you’d like to raise money for has sent you a link to their Mightycause page, you can simply click “Fundraise” on their page next to the Donate button to create a fundraiser linked to their nonprofit.
 This is the easiest way to create a charitable fundraiser on Mightycause.

 You can also choose your charity through our fundraiser wizard.
 Here’s a step-to-step guide to choosing your charity using our wizard.

 Two steps to verify that you’re choosing the correct charity